 “I managed to do volunteer work with my mentor which helped me to build my confidence and apply what I’d learned.” – mentee

 “I have been telling my classmates who didn’t sign up for the program that they missed a good opportunity.” – mentee

 “I wish I had this program when I first started working in archives.” – mentor

 “This has been a really positive experience – my mentor and I have been in contact several times, and I am very comfortable approaching him with questions, and asking for advice.” – mentee

-Any questions about the mentorship program, guidelines, or applications may be directed to the ACA Office.
+Any questions about the mentorship program, guidelines, or applications may be directed to the Membership Development Committee.